NCSGgroup/PyHawk/README.md

 2. `source activate py-hawk`
 3. `pip install -r requirments.txt`

-**Troubleshooting:** This toolbox has a dependence on two dynamic libraries as addressed in previous section.
+**Troubleshooting:** PyHawk has a dependence on two dynamic libraries as addressed in previous section.
 For this, we have provided the pre-compiled dynamic libraries (created individually for Linux and Windows) to simplify the installation.
 However, these pre-built libraries may occasionally fail because of incompatibility between the libraries and running platform.
-If this is the case, we suggest you to use the provided C (C++) source code together with the compiling script (PyHawk/lib) to automatically compile a library compatible with your own platform.
-This can be easily implemented if one runs PyHawk at Linux platform, however, for Windows, you may need an extra software (Visual C++) to generate the library.
+If this is the case, we suggest you to use the provided C (C++) source code together with the compiling script (PyHawk/lib) to automatically compile a library compatible with your own platform.`Open a terminal under PyHawk/lib, and execute the 'make' command.` This can be easily implemented if one runs PyHawk at Linux platform, however, for Windows, you may need an extra software (Visual C++) to generate the library.
 Please also feel free to reach out to us about this issue.

 # 5. Sample data
 The operation of the PyHawk software requires essential data such as GRACE (-FO) Level-1b data, de-aliasing product, and Earth Orientation Parameter (EOP), as listed below.
 For these, we provide sample data for running the demos provided in next section, which mainly includes (but not limited to):